yanamailer/code-academy-C-intro/README.md

-# code-academy-C-intro
-# intruduction to C with Code Academy , Sofia
+# introduction to C with Code Academy , Sofia